jamesshore/quixote/ROADMAP.md

 ## Future To Do

-* Need better solution for ensure.signature() in RelativePosition and RelativeSize constructors.
-(Common base class?)
-* Should toDomElement() cause frame.reset() to fail fast (because it can't guarantee a safe reset)?
 * Can't create frame with stylesheet AND src document without creating error on iOS Safari (23px???)